Organ Donor Awareness Week

 • Antibody screening and identification – the recipient’s blood is tested for antibodies that could attack the donor organ

-• Crossmatch testing – antibody levels in the recipient must fall within a safe threshold before transplant can proceed
+• Crossmatch testing – antibody levels must fall within a safe threshold before transplant can proceed

 • Direct Antiglobulin Test (DAT) – post-transplant monitoring for signs of rejection; a positive result is an early warning that requires immediate clinical attention